WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 that a "full node verifier" look at the blockchain for all anchors published there and then fetch verifiable credentials from a given node.
 If the node is able to provide all verifiable credentials then it is a full node.
+A full node verification can be made more efficient by using a random sampling technique to probabilistically determine if a node has all the data.

 In this section we identified a list of features that a storage network needs to support.
 We envision a multitude of storage networks